fawkesley/paul.fawkesley.com/_posts/2016-12-01-my-move-from-dropbox-to-nextcloud.markdown

 ## Configure Encrypted External Hard Drive

-TODO: write this part.
-TL;DR I use cryptsetup to mount an encrypted drive at `/media/externalhd`.
+I use [cryptsetup][cryptsetup] to mount an encrypted drive at `/media/externalhd`.

 ```
 sudo apt-get install cryptsetup
 ```

-- initial setup
-- mount on boot
+Note: I aready had an external hard drive formateed as an encrypted LUKS volume.
+I'm going to skip over how to create the disk because it's destructive, and can't remember the exact commands.
+If you want an encrypted disk, have a read about the `cryptsetup luksFormat` command, then come back here.

 I use a [mount script][mount-script] to help me remember how to do this.
+There are two options: you can either store the key as a file on the Raspberry Pi (insecure, but protects against casual theft of the hard drive), or you'll have to enter it each time the Pi boots.

 ## Configure cloud.paulfurley.com in DNS